 Equine Gait Analysis

-Assessing Performance and Gait Changes in Dressag Training.
+Assessing Performance and Gait Changes in Dressage Training.

 Relationship between Blood Line and Performance in the Australian Sports Horse